 We walked up the same path we would take the following day on our way to Lava Tower.
 According to my GPS tracker, we got as high as 4005 meters, about 200 higher than our campsite.
 We sat on the lava rocks and took in the scene below us for a while.
 Shira 2 is in the foreground in the image below; the jagged southern rim of the old Shira volcano is in the background.

 On our return to camp, we had some nap time followed by tea time at 4:00.
 Then it was more relaxation time until supper at 6:00.
 Meanwhile, it was getting dark and colder.

 This would be the night that George and Fella, the two Popote crew members who took care of us at mealtime, filled our Nalgene bottles with hot water to take inside our sleeping bags!
-A couple of us had shivered through part of the night at Shira 1.
-The water bottles would prove to be a big hit!
+A couple of us had shivered through the night at Shira 1.
+The water bottles would prove to be very popular!

 With the recording of the oximeter results from each trekker, it was time to crawl into our tents – Day 3 was in the books!

 Next Post: Day 4 – From Shira 2 to Barranco Camp